- To provide high quality research training in a lively intellectual atmosphere

 Research interests include Human Security, Gender and Development Governance, and Social Sustainability.

-Dr. Jane Gray
+Prof. Jane Gray

 Research and teaching interests include families and households, comparative-historical sociology, life history analysis.
 Her current research focuses on: life histories and social change in twentieth century Ireland; family and community, gender, household economies and social change.

 Teaching and Research interests focus on technology and media in society and digital sociology.
 Current research explores the implications of data driven digital media design, online community management work, production in the global digital games industry, and the rise of the ‘indie’.
 Recent projects have explored broadcasting and diversity, innovation in animation companies, the design of future telecommunications network services and applications and gendered practices and representations in digital games culture.

 Research and teaching interests include globalization, emotions and technology; racial/ethnic beauty pageants; critical race theory; qualitative methods; interracial marriage and multiracial people.
 Her current research explores the ‘Globalization of Love’ through qualitative research with transnational, mixed couples and their children looking at uses of digital technology to create and maintain global emotional networks.